nenuadrian/multiplayer-game-mmo-swift/README.md

 # multiplayer-game-mmo-swift
-A research experiment aiming to figure out the intricacies of MMO servers and clients &amp; Swift, using IBM BlueSocket library as a base for socket handling
+This research experiment focuses on investigating the complexities of MMO (Massively Multiplayer Online) servers and clients, specifically using the Swift programming language.
+The experiment utilizes the IBM BlueSocket library as the foundation for socket handling, which is crucial for establishing communication between the server and clients.

-Disclaimer: this of course does not aim to be production code for an MMO server and/or client
+It is important to note that this experiment is not intended to be used as production-ready code for an MMO server or client.
+Instead, its purpose is to explore and gain insights into the intricacies of MMO architecture and network communication within the Swift programming environment.

 # packet structure

-Every packet of UInt8 bytes starts with an UInt16 (2 UInt8 bytes) representing its length (excluding the length needed to store the UInt16).
+In the given protocol, each packet consists of a series of UInt8 bytes.
+The first two UInt8 bytes (UInt16) indicate the length of the packet, excluding the bytes required to store the length itself.

-The next UInt8 after the 2 length bytes represents the code operation the packet represents, op code (type of packet).
+Following the length bytes, the next UInt8 byte represents the operation code (op code) that specifies the type of packet being transmitted.

-Everything else (length - 1) is op specific.
+The remaining bytes in the packet, excluding the length byte, are specific to the operation being performed and can vary depending on the op code.

 # servers